 Partnering with Community

-Projects like the one described by Ouanesisouk make Mulder light up with enthusiasm.
+It’s projects like the one Ouanesisouk described that make Mark Mulder light up with enthusiasm.
 A former Tacoma-Pierce County Chamber of Commerce board member, Mulder has helped spreadhead countless collaborative connections between PLU business students and local businesses and nonprofits.

 “It’s a lot of work and really difficult to embed real-world projects into courses,” Mulder explains.
-“It’s why faculty at other universities typically don’t do it, as they may not want to invest the time, or they don’t see the value when their focus as a faculty member is research and not teaching.”
+“It’s why faculty at other universities typically don’t do it, as they may not want to invest the time, or they don’t see the value when their focus as a faculty member is research.”